Port Fairy Folk Festival Sells Out

 The event kicks off next week

-Alaska String Band, Altan, Antonio Serrano, Archie Roach, Ash Grunwald, Ben Salter, Blair Dunlop, Bobby Alu, Chris Wilson's Crown of Thorns, Daniel Champagne, David Bridie & The Pills, Dog Trumpet, Gleny Rae Virus & her Playboys, Grace Barbe, Jaaleekaay, Jon Cleary & The Absolute Monster Gentlemen, Lunasa, Madeline Peyroux, Margaret RoadKnight, Marsia Quigley, Mic Conway's National Junk Band, Pokey LaFarge, Rory McLeod, Rose Cousins, The Band Who Knew Too Much, The JVG Method, The Mae Trio, The Pigs, The Tealeaves, The Tiger & Me, The Topp Twins, Things of Stone and Wood
+Alaska String Band, Altan, Antonio Serrano, Archie Roach, Ash Grunwald, Ben Salter, Blair Dunlop, Bobby Alu, Chris Wilson's Crown of Thorns, Daniel Champagne, David Bridie & The Pills, Dog Trumpet, Gleny Rae Virus & her Playboys, Grace Barbe, Jaaleekaay, Jon Cleary & The Absolute Monster Gentlemen, Lunasa, Madeline Peyroux, Margaret RoadKnight, Marsia Quigley, Mic Conway's National Junk Band, Pokey LaFarge, Rory McLeod, Rose Cousins, The Band Who Knew Too Much, The JVG Method, The Mae Trio, The Pigs, The Tealeaves, The Tiger & Me, The Topp Twins, Things Of Stone & Wood

 The event kicks off next week